Lego1st/lego1st.github.io/README.md

 Here's the back-end of my personal blog where I note how to custom this thing :D

+# Prose

+Prose.io is a content editor for GitHub designed for managing websites

 # Daktilo

 Daktilo is a [Jekyll](jekyllrb.com) theme with a minimal design inspired from typewriters.

 ## Local